 Issued 12 December 2014

-In addition to ensuring that we are compliant with all applicable tax rules, we will be guided by international tax standards published by or arising from the work of organisations such as the OECD insofar as these apply to the investments that we make.
+In addition to ensuring that it is compliant with all applicable tax rules, NBIM will be guided by international tax standards published by or arising from the work of organisations such as the OECD insofar as these apply to the investments that we make.
 We will balance tax considerations prudently against investment and other business needs.

 Compliance with tax rules

 - We will pay the tax we are obliged to pay, comply with applicable tax rules and reclaim or otherwise obtain relief from tax that we are not obliged to pay.

 - We will follow all applicable tax rules carefully.
 When the application of tax rules to our situation is unclear, we will seek to identify and follow the rules’ underlying intent and follow prudent market practice where this can be identified.
 Where possible and appropriate, we will seek rulings in relation to uncertain tax positions.

 - We will monitor changes to relevant tax rules in the countries where we invest and make prudent adjustments where necessary.